branchwelder/branchwelder.github.io/content/projects/playdate/post.md

----
-title: "squares"
-author: "branchwelder"
-date: "2022-09-05"
----

-# Squares
+# Squares: A little art toy for the playdate

-I made a little square game for the playdate!
+I made a little square game for the [playdate](https://play.date)!

+I posted it on instagram and it got picked up by _The Algorithm_, receiving quite a response.